Lewis chessmen: Dispute over location

 In late 2007, a dispute arose as to where the main resting place of the pieces should be.
 There were calls from Scottish National Party politicians in the Western Isles (notably Councillor Annie Macdonald, Alasdair Allan MSP and Angus MacNeil MP) for the return of the pieces to the place they were found.
 Linda Fabiani, Scottish Minister for Europe, External Affairs and Culture, stated that "it is unacceptable that only 11 Lewis chessmen rest at the National Museum of Scotland while the other 67 (as well as the 14 tablemen) remain in the British Museum in London."

 Richard Oram, Professor of Medieval and Environmental History at the University of Stirling, agreed, arguing that there was no reason for there to be more than "a sample" of the collection in London.
 These views were dismissed by Margaret Hodge, the then UK Minister of State in the Department for Culture, Media and Sport, writing "It's a lot of nonsense, isn't it?", noting that the law protects purchases and drawing comparisons to major artworks in Europe housed in major cities, with replicas often available in situ where tourism is sufficient.
 The historical society in Uig, Comann Eachdraidh Ùig, which operates its museum near the find site, features detailed information about the chessmen and Norse occupation in Lewis.
 It has published that it cannot claim to own the pieces and would allow the normal museum market to determine whether more originals should rest in Edinburgh.
 It welcomes short-term loans.

 In October 2009, 24 of the pieces from London and 6 from Edinburgh began a 16 month tour of Scotland, partly funded by the Scottish Government, whose Minister for Culture and External Affairs, Mike Russell, stated that the Government and the British Museum had "agreed to disagree" on their eventual fate.
 Bonnie Greer, the museum's deputy chairman, said that she "absolutely" believed the main collection should remain in London.

 Neil MacGregor, who at the time of the debate was director of the British Museum, was reported to say that it was Norway who was entitled to ask for them back, not Scotland.
-M. Bunting writes that:

-"the British Museum has picked its way carefully and 6 of the figures were loaned long-term to Lewis's new museum in 2015".
+In 2015, six of the British Museum pieces were sent to the Museum nam Eilan on Lewis on long-term loan.